 This is the ninth and final lesson in a series of lessons about climate change.
 This lesson focuses on the various activities that humans can do to mitigate the effects of climate change.
 This includes information on current and predicted CO2 emission scenarios across the globe, alternative energy sources, and how people are currently responding to climate change.
 Importantly, this lesson is motivating in showing students that they can make a difference.

-This collection of photos from the NASA Climate website features images related to global change.
+This collection of photos from the NASA Climate website features images of global change, such as floods, wildfires, and retreating glaciers.
 Not all images show change caused directly by climate change and energy use, and descriptive captions indicate causes for change in most of the images.